digitalocean/OpenVPN-Pihole/README.md

 # OpenVPN + Pihole

-**NB: This iamge is deprecated.
-It's successor (based on WireGuard) can be built [here](https://github.com/digitalocean/marketplace-pi-hole-vpn).
-A DigitalOcean Marketplace image will be posted soon.**
+**NB: This iamge is no longer supported / maintained.
+It's successor (based on WireGuard) can be built [here](https://github.com/digitalocean/marketplace-pi-hole-vpn).**

 ## Setup